 And to the 80 per cent of executives who said they would use social media if “it were a better use of their time,” a look at a day in the life of Richard Branson demonstrates that even the busiest businesspeople can spare a few moments for a Tweet.

-Peter Aceto is the CEO of Canadian banking institution ING Direct.
+Peter Aceto is the CEO of Canadian banking institution Tangerine.
 A regular presence on Twitter and Google+, Aceto also writes a blog called “Direct Talk” for the company on which he discusses everything from finance and customer engagement to the culture and working process within the company.

 “We’ve been able to have tremendous dialogue with our customers, with people who are considering being our customers and with people who have actually chosen not to be our customers about what they like about us and what they don’t like about us.
-It has actually influenced our product,” Aceto says in a case study video to be released by HootSuite later this week.
+It has actually influenced our product,” Aceto says.

 Other Executives Involved in Social